balfieri/qam/README.md

 </pre>

 <p>
-There is also a <b>out2sp</b> script can generate and and run ngspice or hspice simulation.
-It runs over the qam.out file from the previous command.
-It will require some fiddling for your environment.
+There is also an <b>out2sp</b> script can generate and run an ngspice or hspice simulation based on the qam.out file contents.
+It will likely require some fiddling for your environment.
 </p>

 <p>